kshedden/Earth.jl/README.md

 ![Example plot 3](assets/readme3.svg)

-Now we specify a different population structure that is not additive.
-The standard deviation of the residuals is very close to the standard deviation of the errors, which is 1.
+Next we specify a different population structure that is not additive.

 ````julia
 rng = StableRNG(123)